tylertian123/engsci-notes/2023_winter/jre420_orgbehaviour/lec26.md

 	* 3 types of outcomes:
 		* Perfect outcome
 		* Best available alternative (BATNA) is something you would be okay with
+			* e.g. walking away if you have another job available
 		* Worst available alternative (WATNA)
 * Acknowledgement
 	* After receiving the offer, acknowledge it and express interest and gratitude, but don't immediately accept the offer because you need time to read through it carefully